Square vs Lightspeed: What’s the Best POS?

 *Prices based on monthly payment structure and opting for Lightspeed Payments.

-Overall, Square and Lightspeed are two of the most highly rated and popular POS systems we review.
-Explore some of the “Best of” lists where you’ll find them both listed:
+Overall, Square and Lightspeed are two of our highest-rated SPO systems, appearing over and over again in our guides.
+Explore some of our favorite “Best of” lists where you’ll find them both:

 - Best POS Systems